sinequa/sba-angular/docs/tipstricks/plugins.md

 Note that within a `QueryPlugin`, you have access to various useful objects, in particular:

 - `this.Request`: The query object (a `Json` object) that this web service is responding to.
 It is possible to access any sub property of the query (which can include non-standard properties, added specifically for the purpose of customization).
 - `this.Response`: The response returned by the web service (a `Json` object).
-It is possible modify any property of this response.
+It is possible to modify any property of this response.
 Note that, depending on the method you override, the response might not yet be complete.
 From the front-end point of view, this response is read as a [`Results`]({{site.baseurl}}core/interfaces/Results.html) object.

 ### Initialization methods